 On this page

-Made up of the NZ Transport Agency and infrastructure consultancies Beca (external link) , Bloxam, Burnett & Olliver (BBO) (external link) and Northern Civil Consulting (NCC) (external link) , Safe Roads will work with stakeholders to deliver timely and tangible improvements to New Zealand roads, helping to reduce deaths and serious injuries.
+Made up of the NZ Transport Agency and infrastructure consultancies Beca (external link) , Bloxam, Burnett & Olliver (BBO) (external link) and Northern Civil Consulting (NCC) (external link) (external link) , Safe Roads will work with stakeholders to deliver timely and tangible improvements to New Zealand roads, helping to reduce deaths and serious injuries.
 Safe Roads has been established to deliver a programme of road and roadside safety improvements to the State Highway Network over six years.

 The Safe Roads and Roadsides programme is one of four components of the Safe System approach (external link) which was introduced to New Zealand through Safer Journeys (external link) , the government’s strategy to guide improvements in road safety over a 10-year period.